Enterprises Adopting Cohesity and Microsoft’s Integrated Solution Nearly Tripled in the Last Half of the Fiscal Year

 Enterprise Customers Embrace Microsoft – Cohesity Collaboration

 While Cohesity continues to build on its integrations with Microsoft, the collaboration has quickly generated strong support from enterprise users.
 In total, nearly 100 joint customers from around the world have deployed integrated solutions from Azure and Cohesity in the company’s last two quarters alone.
-These joint customers — including Brown University, HKS, and Schneider Electric — span a host of industries and segments including education, financial services, utilities, transportation, hospitality, communications, legal, and public sector.
+These joint customers — including Brown University, and HKS — span a host of industries and segments including education, financial services, utilities, transportation, hospitality, communications, legal, and public sector.

 “Cohesity’s native integration with Microsoft Azure could not be matched and gave us tremendous flexibility for how to manage our secondary data without maintaining a separate piece of hardware,” said Chris Menard, lead storage administrator, Brown University.
 “Cohesity Cloud Edition will provide the ability to recover snapshots seamlessly, fully recover VMs directly into Azure, and give us flexibility for using secondary offsite copies with Azure and Cohesity Cloud Edition.
 Cohesity has greatly simplified the entire process of managing and consolidating secondary data in a hybrid environment.”